Search

 Estimated Cost for Kanchenjunga Circuit Trek

-The Kanchenjunga Circuit Trek cost ranges from USD 3320 to USD 2330, depending on the group size.
-Although group size is the prominent factor that affects the cost of the trip package, there are other factors that impact and change the overall price of the trip.
-The duration of the journey, customization of the package, trek itinerary, chosen trekking agency, chosen mode of transportation, and level of luxury you prefer are all factors that change the cost of the trek to Kanchenjunga Circuit
+The Kanchenjunga Circuit Trek costs range from USD 2330 to USD 3320, depending on the group size.
+Although group size is the primary factor that affects the cost of the trip package, other factors also impact and change the overall price of the trip.

 What kind of food can I expect on the Kanchenjunga Trek?

 You can expect a basic kind of food on the Kanchenjunga Trek.
-Most tea houses provide rice, lentils, and vegetables (Dal Bhat) along the trek and have no menu.
+Most tea houses along the trek provide a traditional meal of rice, lentils, and vegetables (Dal Bhat) and have no formal menu.
 Also, you can expect to get Thukpa (a noodle soup or stew).
 Due to the area’s remoteness, the region offers basic food, which trekkers must adjust to.
-However, at Ghunsa village, you’ll get fresh-grown vegetables from the field, which you can also cook.
-Moreover, fresh goat meat and Nyak milk (Yak’s female’s milk) are must-try on the journey to Kanchenjunga Circuit.

-Kanchenjunga Circuit Trek and its flora and fauna?
+Kanchenjunga Circuit Trek and its flora and fauna

-Kanchenjunga Circuit Trek takes place within the Kanchenjunga National Park, which is home to diverse flora and fauna.
+The Kanchenjunga Circuit Trek takes place within the Kanchenjunga National Park, which is home to a diverse array of flora and fauna.
 Thus, trekkers on their journey to Kanchenjunga can expect to witness and glimpse rare species of plants and animals.
-The region has over 2,000 flora within the National Park zone, including rhododendrons, magnolias, orchids, Pine, bamboo, fir, and hemlock.
-Likewise, Kanchenjunga is home to exclusive rare fauns, from red pandas, snow leopards, Himalayan black bears, musk deer, blue sheep, and wild dogs.
-Moreover, the region has 252 species of birds and 82 species of insects.
+The region has over 2,000 species of flora within the National Park zone, including rhododendrons, magnolias, orchids, Pine, bamboo, fir, and hemlock.

 Who should avoid the Kanchenjunga Circuit Trek?

-People who are beginners and who aren’t comfortable with high-altitude treks, remote locations, long trekking days, and rough trails should avoid the Kanchenjunga Circuit Trek.
-Likewise, people lacking physical and mental preparedness should avoid the Kanchenjunga Circuit Trek.
-The route to Kanchenjunga is one of the most demanding, with very steep and complex, uneven terrain that makes it unsuitable for trekking.
+The route to the Kanchenjunga circuit trek is one of the most demanding, with very steep and complex, uneven terrain that makes it unsuitable for trekking.
 Likewise, the trek takes place above 4,500m, where the chance of altitude-related issues is high, as air pressure is thinner, making it difficult to breathe.

 Can I access clean drinking water during the trekking?